Aamrutraibagi/Project2_Selenium2PlaywrightConvertorLLM/README.md

 Steps of prompts given:

-1.
-BLAST.md
- can you please start the phase 0 ,
+1. BLAST.md can you please start the phase 0 ,

-we are developing selniu to playwright  , java script/Type Script convertor
+we are developing selenium to playwright  , java script/Type Script convertor

 2. North Star - we are developing Selenium Java to Pylywright with Java Script / TypeScript Convertor